OpenDSA/OpenDSA/RST/source/Glossary.rst

       needed, the object is either returned to :term:`free store` or left as :term:`garbage`, depending on the programming language.

+   edge
+      The connection that links two :term:`nodes` in a tree, linked list, or graph.

    efficient
       A solution is said to be efficient if it solves the problem within the required